We Ignore The USDOJ's Largest National Increase In Violent Crime-Why?

 Background

-Per the National Crime Victimization Survey from the Bureau of Justice Statistics of the US Department of Justice, only 42 percent of violent crimes are reported to law enforcement.
+The focus of FBI reports is arrests, and most crimes are not reported to law enforcement and the majority of reported crimes do not end in arrests.
+Per the National Crime Victimization Survey from the Bureau of Justice Statistics of the US Department of Justice, only 42 percent of violent crimes are reported to law enforcement during this reporting period.

 Nevertheless, the numbers below from the FBI are some of the best indicators we have regarding the total number of “reported” crimes and the characteristics of those crimes.